 Listen Actively

-The things a customer has to say when he is angry or frustrated should be listened to and responded to by the vendor.
+The things a customer has to say when he is angry or frustrated needs to be listened to and responded to by the vendor.
 Pay them a lot of attention, do not debate with them, and show that you care about solving their problem.
-In addition to encouraging the customer to continue speaking, active listening entails perceiving not only the content of the message but also the emotion behind it.
+We have to point out that to encouraging the customer to continue speaking, dynamic hearing entails perceiving not only the content of the message but also the emotion behind it.

 Apologize Sincerely

-Not only does it rebuild the trust of the disappointed customer, but it can also make a lot of difference to prevent further escalation of the interaction.
-This really should go without saying, but even if the issue was not your fault, a sincere apology makes for a good impression.
-I apologize to the customer for the inconvenience, and I will make sure they remember that you are on their side and will help fix the problem.
+Not only does it rebuild the trust of the disappointed customer, but it can also make a lot of gap to prevent to make matters more complex escalation of the interaction.
+This really should chooseout saying, but even if the issue was not your fault, a sincere apology makes for a good impression.
+I apologize to the customer for the inconvenience, and I will ensure they bear in mind you are on their side and will help fix the problem.

 Empathize with the Customer

-Understanding can help in conflict resolution with angry customers, as the customer will feel valued and understood.
-For that, you need to empathize with them as much as you can and attempt to perceive their position as well as their feelings.
+Deciding firmly upon can help in conflict resolution with angry customers, as the customer will feel valued and understood.
+For that, you need to empathize with them as much as you can and attempt to see their position as well as their feelings.
 Affirm them by agreeing that the matter has affected them in such a way and that you will do all you can to ensure they are happy.

 Offer Solutions, Not Excuses

-Never offer an excuse or blame someone else; rather, look for a solution that best addresses the customer's concern.
-When they bring up the problem, you should act fast and provide the client with ways to sort out the issue as they prefer.
-No matter if you are going to return the money, send a new product, or provide extra service, prove you are ready to do more for the customer.
+Never offer an excuse or blame someone else; rather, look for a solution that best addresses the customer’s concern.
+When they bring up the problem, you should act fast and give the client with modalities to sort out the issue as they prefer.
+No matter if you are going to return the money, send a new product, or give extra service, prove you are ready to do more for the customer.

 In any case, it may be unpleasing to handle upset customers; it is wise to remain calm and avoid offending anyone.
 Do not get angry or annoyed and do not argue with the person, try not to show aggression by shouting or yelling at the other person.
 Always respect the customer with quality language, how they are conducting themselves, you should also do the same.